Poisson Hail on a Wireless Ground: Introduction

-\subsection{Mathematical Approach}
+\subsubsection{Mathematical Approach}

-A key step in the construction of the steady state and the identification of the stability region is the identification of arrival blocks that form i.i.d sequences.
-A sufficient condition to construct such blocks is the existence of what we call {\em{zigzag}} events in the exclusion sets.
-The simplest such event consists in a single exclusion set covering the whole space.
+A key step in the construction of the steady state and the identification of the stability region is the identification of arrival blocks that form i.i.d. sequences.
+A sufficient condition to construct such blocks is the existence of what we call {\em{zigzag}} events.
+The simplest such event consists of a single exclusion set that covers the entire space.
 As we show below, more refined zigzag events occur whenever each exclusion set contains a ball of deterministic radius $R$ where $R$ is any positive constant common to all arrivals.
 More refined events can be considered, linked to the rank of tropical matrices.

-\subsection{Implications for Wireless Networks}
+\subsubsection{Implications for Wireless Networks}

 The main novelty of the paper in terms of wireless communications is in the analysis of the dynamics of the spatial properties of carrier-sense multiple access with collision avoidance (CSMA/CA).
-The principle of CSMA/CA consists in sensing the shared medium and in refraining accessing it if there is a nearby transmitter already using it.
-There is an immense literature on this multiple access scheme.
+The principle of CSMA/CA consists in sensing the shared medium and refraining from accessing it if there is a nearby transmitter already using it.
+There is a great deal of literature on this multiple access scheme.
 Its spatial but static analysis was first considered using a Matérn point process heuristic in \cite{nguyen}, without analysis of dynamic stability. \cite{chine} defines and analyzes the conditions for $\epsilon$-stability, where at most $\epsilon$-fraction of wireless queues are instable.
-Mean-field heuristics of the dynamics were proposed \cite{grec}, with an approach ignoring the spatial nature of the problem and in \cite{grec} when taking this feature into account.
+Mean-field heuristics associated with the dynamics were proposed \cite{grec}, with an approach ignoring the spatial nature of the problem and in \cite{italien} when taking this feature into account.
 To the best of our knowledge, the present paper is the first to propose an {\em exact} (no mean-field approximation) analysis of the spatial properties of CSMA/CA type dynamics.

-Let us stress that the version of the collision avoidance mechanism studied in the present paper is quite different from that used in the current versions of the CSMA-CA protocol.
-The main common feature is the implementation of an exclusion principle which forbids that two (or more customers) with a mutual distance smaller than a given value could transmit simultaneously.
-The FCSF mechanism used in the paper in order to implement this is quite different from what is currently done.
+It is important to stress that the version of the collision avoidance mechanism studied in the present paper is quite different from that used in the current versions of the CSMA-CA protocol.
+The main common feature is the implementation of an exclusion principle which forbids that two (or more) customers with a mutual distance smaller than a given value could transmit simultaneously.
+The local FCFS mechanism used in the paper in order to implement this is quite different from what is currently done.